18 Jan 2019

 Sometimes we have to travel for work, look after our kids, maintain a social life and somehow get to the gym.
 Luckily, there are some great bodyweight exercises that you can do to stay fit without any equipment for those days when you don’t have your Personal Trainer to push you.

 Mountain climbers are a great total body exercise.
-Because you start in plank position with both hands and knees on the ground you immediately engage your core.
+Because you start in a plank position with both hands and knees on the ground you immediately engage your core.
 If done quickly mountain climbers can also help with cardio.

 Start in a plank position with hands slightly wider than the shoulders.